davidpuga/Matlab-practice/README.md

-# Python Coursera-practice
+# Python practice

-To practice Python
+Repository of assignments for the [*Python for Everybody Specialisation*](https://www.coursera.org/specializations/python) course on Coursera.